MechanicalRock/twitter-blurb-generator/module3/README.md

 **3.3.2.2 Create a Scan Webhook**

-Now lets write the `scan` Webhook, mentioned in step 4.
+Now let's write the `scan` Webhook, mentioned in step 4.
 The `scan` webhook is called by CopyLeaks with the number of words in our blurb which have been plagiarised.

 1. Create a dynamic route Edge function named `[scanId].ts` in `pages/api/copy-leaks/completed` which receives the results of a scan and returns a response with `{message: "Scan Completed"}`.
 This should also write the scan to the database using the Firebase PUT API under the node `scans/<scanId>.json`.